 The deadline for applying is 31 July, although we reserve the right to close our courses before this date if they become full.
 This allows enough time for those requiring a visa to obtain one before the start of the academic year.
 Home or EU applicants may still apply after this date, providing there are still spaces available (and they have no visa restrictions).
 We would however encourage early applications where possible.

 The Department of Computer Science does not have any funding for incoming postgraduate taught students.
-You can check the Graduate School webpages for details of opportunities that you may be eligible to apply for.
+You can check the University's Scholarship webpages for details of opportunities that you may be eligible to apply for.

 If you require a Tier 4 student visa, then you will need a CAS in order to obtain this.
 CAS numbers are issued approximately 3 months before the course start date and only to those who hold an unconditional offer.
 Therefore you must meet all offer conditions in order to receive a CAS.
 Further details around CAS numbers and other useful information can be found here.